Dansteve/vue-klasha/README.md

 ## Deployment

-REMEMBER TO CHANGE THE KEY WHEN DEPLOYING ON A LIVE/PRODUCTION SYSTEM
+REMEMBER TO CHANGE THE *merchantKey* WHEN DEPLOYING ON A LIVE/PRODUCTION SYSTEM

 ## Contributing